VM UK PLC Group Tax Strategy 2021

 Approach to Tax Risk Management and Governance

-The strategic objectives will be met through application of the Group’s Tax Policy Standard.
-This document defines the Group’s tax risks and sets out minimum controls to mitigate them.
+The strategic objectives will be met through application of the Group’s Tax Policy which defines the Group’s tax risks and sets out minimum controls to mitigate them.

 The Tax Policy Standard is part of the Board- approved framework of policies, approved at least annually by the Board Risk Committee.
 Policy ownership ultimately rests with the Board.
-The Tax Policy Standard, owned by the Head of Tax, sits within the Regulatory and Compliance Policy Statement, and is owned at executive leadership level by the Group Chief Financial Officer (CFO).
+The Tax Policy Standard, owned by the Head of Tax, sits within the Strategic & Enterprise Risk Policy Statement, and is owned at executive leadership level by the Chief Financial Officer (CFO).

 More details on the Group’s governance arrangements are given in the Annual Report and Accounts, available at www.virginmoneyukplc.com.